Topic: Reporting to RPRA

 What do I do if I misreported my supply data?

-If a producer misreports their supply data to RPRA, they must contact the Compliance and Registry Team immediately by emailing registry@rpra.ca.
+If a producer misreports their supply data to RPRA, they must contact the Compliance Team immediately by emailing registry@rpra.ca.
 Please include the following information in the email:

 • The rationale for the change in the data